 Advance Decision

-Owing to the degenerative nature of motor neurone disease, most people are advised to draw up an ‘advance decision‘ once they are diagnosed.
-This allows those with MND to make their treatment preferences known in advance, in case they are unable to communicate in the future.
+Due to the degenerative nature of motor neurone disease, most people are advised to draw up an ‘advance decision‘ once they are diagnosed.
+This allows those with MND to indicate their treatment preferences in advance, in case they are unable to communicate in the future.
 Items covered include:

-As motor neurone disease progresses, some sufferers may need feeding tubes or breathing support in the form of a ventilation masks or tracheostomy (permanent breathing tube).
-If you have been diagnosed with MND, you care team can give you more information about these possibilities.
+As motor neurone disease progresses, some sufferers may need feeding tubes or breathing support in the form of ventilation masks or tracheostomy (permanent breathing tube).
+If you have been diagnosed with MND, your care team can give you more information about these possibilities.

 Living with Motor Neurone Disease